Canoe North Adventures

 More Information

+Falklands, South Georgia and Antarctic Peninsula.
 To set foot on the continent of Antarctica is a rare privilege only a few can claim.
-Join Canoe North Adventures hosts Lin Ward and Al Pace on this Adventure Canada small-vessel cruise.
-More details coming soon!
+Join a small-vessel cruise with Adventure Canada and Exploris One for a trip-of-a-lifetime!

 More Information